-Chocolate Chip Scones are buttery with crisp edges, soft centers, and melty chocolate throughout.
-Greek yogurt is the secret ingredient that adds moisture and rich flavor.
+This Chocolate Chip Scones Recipe makes buttery scones with crisp edges, soft centers, and melty chocolate in every bite.
+Greek yogurt adds moisture and rich flavor.

 Chocolate chip scones with a luscious glaze and scattered chocolate chips, ready to be devoured.